hackerschoolmty/Rails201/02/readme.md

 #### Gemfile

-Since RSpec isn’t included in a default Rails application, we’ll need to install it by adding it to our Gemfile and running `bundle install`after that
+Since RSpec isn’t included in a default Rails application, we’ll need to install it by adding it to our Gemfile and running `bundle install` after that

 ```
-group :development, :test do  gem "rspec-rails", "~> 2.14.0"
+group :development, :test do  gem "rspec-rails"
-  gem "factory_girl_rails", "~> 4.2.1"endgroup :test do  gem "faker", "~> 1.1.2"
+  gem "factory_girl_rails" endgroup :test do  gem "faker"
+  gem "capybara"
+  gem "database_cleaner"
-  gem "capybara", "~> 2.1.0"
+  gem 'rspec-collection_matchers'
-  gem "database_cleaner", "~> 1.0.1"
+  gem "capybara-selenium"
-  gem "launchy", "~> 2.3.0"end
+end
 ```

 But hey why do we install it in two separate groups?